cloud-coder/api-economy/README.md

 10. Click **+ Case** and select `get /pokemon/{id}`.
 11. Click the X button to close the action.
 At this point both operations use the same assembly.
 The `get /pokemon/{id}` requires a different endpoint to be invoked that obtains an individual pokemon instead of all pokemons.
 12. Drag the existing Invoke action to the `get /pokemon` operation.
-13. Drag another Invoke action into the case for `get /pokemon/{id}` and enter the URL https://pokemons.mybluemix.net/api/pokemons/{id}.
+13. Drag another Invoke action into the case for `get /pokemon/{id}`.
+When you drag the action into this case, an orange box will appear to indicate the action can be added.
+Move around the Invoke action until you get the orange box.
+Enter the URL https://pokemons.mybluemix.net/api/pokemons/{id}.
 Uncheck `Stop on error` since you won't define any error handling logic.
 14. Both cases should use the activity-log.
 In the next section, you will add an action specific to the `get /pokemon/{id}` flow.

 	![Assembly](images/assembly.png)